 Check out our WRAP!

-SFE is proud to announce Innovaway as a client.
-Innovaway IT Service Management offer employs a Multilanguage internal Service Desk, that is unique in Italy and among the first ones in Europe, able to handle any contact need of client companies with their employees: from the single point of contact for calls management for incidents or service requests, of which we manage the entire life cycle until terminated.
+Innovaway IT Service Management offer employs a multi-language internal Service Desk, that is unique in Italy and among the first ones in Europe, able to handle any contact need of client companies with their employees: from the single point of contact for calls management for incidents or service requests, of which we manage the entire life cycle until terminated.
 The use of ITIL standardized procedures allows rapid and efficient corporate infrastructure changes, limiting the negative impact on users.

 Talea Solutions has developed a unique media sales platform that gives cross-media tools for media sales and 24/7 self-service for customers.